 - Maintenance choices – none – your landlord will make those decisions.
 Generally they are the most cost effective for the building, not your power bill.

-If you have any questions about owning a home vs renting a home, we at Alford Realty Group are happy to help.
+If you have any questions about renting vs buying a house in the Lake Norman area, we at Alford Realty Group are happy to help.
 If you are uncertain about whether or not you could qualify for a loan, we have people that we work with everyday that can help you with that.
 Contact us and let’s see what we can do to help you today.